Personal Safety Training UK — What It Covers in 2026 | Dynamis

 Hospital Violence Reduction – Organisational Commitment

-Leadership Commitment to the Hospital Violence Reduction Project Sometimes in the hospitals we visit, nursing staff do not feel that they have the full support of the organisation in managing incidents of violence or aggression in their work, even though there is an active Hospital Violence Reduction Project in play.
-This situation is underlined by situations seen on a […]
+Leadership Commitment to the Hospital Violence Reduction Project Sometimes in the hospitals we visit, nursing staff do not feel that they have the full support of the organisation in managing incidents of violence or aggression in their work — even though there is an active Hospital Violence Reduction Project in play.
+This is underlined by […]

 Impact Factors in Hospital Violence Reduction